Blessed are those who mourn, for they will be comforted (Matthew 5:4)

 Acceptance is often confused with the notion of being “all right” or “OK” with what has happened.
 However, this is not the case.
 For example, most people do not ever feel "OK" or all right about the loss of a loved one.
 This stage is about accepting the comfort of God within the reality of our loss and recognizing that this new reality is the present reality for our lives on Earth.
 We will probably never like this reality or make it OK, but eventually we accept it.
 That is, we learn to live with it.
 It is the new norm with which we must learn to live.
 We must now live in a world where we have experienced the loss dependent upon the moment by moment comfort of God and the hope of our future resurrection with Him (Psalms 23:4.
 1 Thessalonians 4:13-18).

-In resisting this new norm, at first many people want to maintain life as it was before the loss.
-In time, through bits and pieces of acceptance, however, we see that we cannot maintain the past intact.
+At first many people resist this new norm desiring to maintain life as it was before the loss.
+In time, through bits and pieces of acceptance; however, we see that we cannot maintain the past intact.
 It has been forever changed and we must readjust.
 We must learn to reorganize roles, re-assign them to others or take them on ourselves.
 Realize, finding acceptance may be just having more good days than bad ones.
 As we begin to live again and enjoy our life, we often feel that in doing so, we are betraying what was loss from our lives (e.g., a loved one).
 However, we can never replace what has been lost, but we can make new connections, new meaningful relationships, new inter-dependencies.
-Instead of denying our feelings, we listen to our needs; we move, we change, we grow, we evolve, we move on.
+Instead of denying our feelings, we listen to our needs; we move, we change, we grow, we evolve, we move on, we transcend.
 We may start to reach out to others and become involved in their lives.
 We invest in our friendships and in our relationship with ourselves.
 We begin to live again, but we cannot do so until we have given grief its time.
 Ultimately, we can give the comfort we received from God, for our loss, to others experiencing similar losses (Psalms 51).
 That is, we become the wounded healer!

 Again, successful are those that mourn, for they will be comforted (Matthew 5:4)!
 It is at this stage of grief that God will reveal to you His new plan for your life... a plan far better than what we could have thought up or asked from Him (Jeremiah 29:11.
 Ephesians 3:20.
 Romans 8:28).
 Remember all the suffering that Job (1) went through with the loss of his possessions, children and health (Job 1:13-19.
 Job 2:7) yet the end result was that he was twice as prosperous than before in things that money can buy and more importantly things that money cannot buy (Job 42:10-17.
 Isaiah 61:7.
 James 5:11.
 Psalms 30:5.
 Romans 15:13).